GameDriver-io/Unreal-quickstart5.3/README.md

 - Added Blueprint and C++ GameDriver API
 - Improvements to the Recorder and Editor tools
 - Improved input recording/playback
+- Added access to struct and Array fields in objects

 ## Concept